ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Get-EXOMailboxFolderStatistics.md

 Type: SwitchParameter
 Parameter Sets: (All)
 Aliases:
-Applicable: Exchange Online

 Required: False
 Position: Named
-Default value: None
+Default value: False
 Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -DiagnosticInfo
 Typically, you use the DiagnosticInfo parameter only at the request of Microsoft Customer Service and Support to troubleshoot problems.
 Valid values are:

 - ExternalDirectoryObjectId
 - Identity